On General Prime Number Theorems with Remainder: The PNT with Nyman's Remainder

 Before giving a proof of Theorem \ref{thPNTNyman}, we make a comment on reference \cite{nyman}.
 Therein, Nyman stated that the conditions $(i)$ and $(iv)$ from Theorem \ref{thPNTNyman} were also equivalent to: for each $\varepsilon>0$ and $n\in\mathbb{N}$

 uniformly on the region $\sigma>1$ and $|t|\geq \varepsilon$.
-It was noticed by Ingham in Math Reviews \cite{inghamreview} that (\ref{eqNymanwrong}) fails to be equivalent to (\ref{asymNNremainder}) and (\ref{relationPi}).
+It was noticed by Ingham in Mathematical Reviews \cite{inghamreview} that (\ref{eqNymanwrong}) fails to be equivalent to (\ref{asymNNremainder}) and (\ref{relationPi}).
 In fact (\ref{eqNymanwrong}) can hardly be equivalent to any of these two asymptotic formulas because it does not involve any information about $\zeta$ near $s=1$, contrary to our conditions $(ii)$ and $(iii)$.
-A large number of counterexamples to Nyman's statement can easily be found among zeta functions arising as generating functions from analytic combinatorics.
-We discuss two examples here, the first of them is due to Ingham \cite{inghamreview}.
+A large number of counterexamples to Nyman's statement can easily be found among zeta functions arising as generating functions from analytic combinatorics and classical number theory.
+We discuss three examples here, the first of them is due to Ingham \cite{inghamreview}, while the second one was suggested by W.-B. Zhang.

 \begin{example} Consider the generalized primes given by $p_k=2^{k}$.
 The prime counting function for these generalized primes clearly satisfies $\pi(x)=\log x/\log 2+O(1)$ and therefore (\ref{relationPi}) does not hold.
 The bound $\pi(x)=O(\log x)$ gives that its associated zeta function is analytic on $\Re e\:s>0$ and satisfies $\zeta^{(n)}(s)=O(1)$ uniformly on any half-plane $\Re e\:s\geq \sigma_{0}>0$.
-We also have the same bound for $1/\zeta(s)$, which follows from the inequality $|\zeta(\sigma)||\zeta(\sigma+it)|\geq1$, which follows from the trivial inequality $1+\cos \theta\geq 0$ (see the 3-4-1 inequality in the proof of Lemma \ref{leminversezeta} below).
+We also have the same bound for $1/\zeta(s)$ because $|\zeta(\sigma)||\zeta(\sigma+it)|\geq1$, which follows from the trivial inequality $1+\cos \theta\geq 0$ (see the 3-4-1 inequality in the proof of Lemma \ref{leminversezeta} below).
 In particular, Nyman's condition (\ref{eqNymanwrong}) is fulfilled.
 The generalized integer counting function $N$ does not satisfy (\ref{asymNNremainder}), because, otherwise, $\zeta$ would have a simple pole at $s=1$.
 Interestingly, in this example $N(x)=\sum_{2^{k}\leq x}p(k)$, where $p$ is the unrestricted partition function, which, according to the celebrated Hardy-Ramanujan-Uspensky formula, has asymptotics

 From (\ref{Matulaeq5}) one easily deduces

 with $A= (2\pi\sqrt{2})^{-1}\sqrt{\log 2}$, but (\ref{Matulaeq5}) and (\ref{Matulaeq6}) simultaneously follow from Ingham's theorem for abstract partitions \cite{Ingham1941}.